 If you wish to buy online for the two caves, the intervals between the start of each visit should be of at least 60 minutes of difference.
-Remember to be at the box office, located at the cave of El Castillo, at least 30 minutes before the start of the first visit to obtain the tickets from one or two caves.
+Remember to be at the box office, located at the Rock Art Center of Cantabria, at least, 45minutes before the start of the first visit to obtain the tickets from one or two caves.

 On the banks of the Pas River, on its way through Puente Viesgo, Monte El Castillo rises up, a cone-shaped limestone hill, which inside hides an intricate labyrinth of caves.
 These caves were frequented by man at least over the last 150,000 years.

 Five of them have artistic expressions dating back to the Paleolithic, particularly in El Castillo, discovered by H. Alcalde del Río in 1903.
 This cave has been researched archaeologically, the results of which are a reference point for understanding human development and behavior in Prehistory, in southwest Europe.